The Best Man (1964 film): Cast

 Character names are not indicated in the screen credits.
 The closing credits feature film clips depicting the faces and names of cast members Henry Fonda, Cliff Robertson, Edie Adams, Margaret Leighton, Shelley Berman, Lee Tracy, Ann Sothern, Gene Raymond, Kevin McCarthy and John Henry Faulk.

 Tracy received an Academy Award for Best Supporting Actor nomination for repeating the role of Hockstader that he had originated on stage.
 Faulk was a Texas-based radio personality who was blacklisted during the 1950s and won a lawsuit that helped restore his reputation.
 Kevin McCarthy was a cousin of Eugene McCarthy, who became a presidential contender in 1968.

 Production

-It was Ebersol's only film and he does not speak.
+The Best Man was hotel executive William R. Ebersol's only film and he does not speak.
 It was the first American film to feature the word homosexual.

 Reception

 Bosley Crowther's review of the film in The New York Times cited William R. Ebersol in the role of Governor John Merwin as one of those who "stand out in a cast that is notable for its authenticity".
 The film holds a 100% "Fresh" rating on Rotten Tomatoes based on 6 reviews, with an average critical rating of 9.0/10.
 Ben Cosgrove of Time said, "Considering how ruthless the film is in dissecting the amoral machinations employed in virtually any national political endeavor, The Best Man is remarkable not for its scorn or its misanthropy, but for the even-handedness of its vision."
 Critic John Simon described The Best Man as "impure hokum".